 Have you ever noticed any of the old pioneers cabins scattered across the United States?
 Many of these homesteads were constructed in the late 1800’s and early 1900’s.
 They were built on stone foundations or no foundation at all.
 Roof beams were whatever size was available or whatever size they could physically put into place.
 No preservatives were available to protect the logs, and yet 100 or more years later they are still standing.
 Imagine a log home today, properly engineered and placed on a solid foundation with modern roofing materials and quality, environmentally friendly finishes.
 How many generations, do you think, will be enjoying life in these modern “log cabins”?
 Is this not the ultimate in green building, producing homes that are built to last centuries, that are energy efficient, that use renewable resources and as an added bonus, are beautiful to look at and are comfortable to live in.
 And if for some reason, in the years to come, future generations choose to replace a log home, the odds are pretty good that the materials used for its construction will be recycled into lumber, or as is common practice even today, the logs will simply be used again in a new structure.

+Log cabin efficiency is tough to beat.
 Your Montana log home will truly be a sound investment.
 With proper planning, the right team of builders and your commitment to build the best quality log home, you will be on your way to enjoying the comfort of living in a beautiful, efficient and environmentally friendly home.